Krishna II: Vengi affairs

-His rule was one of mixed fortunes.
-He suffered some reversals against the Eastern Chalukyas ruled by King Gunaga Vijyaditya III whose commander pursued Krishna II to central India.
+His reign was one of mixed fortunes.
+He suffered some reversals against the Eastern Chalukyas ruled by King Gunaga Vijayaditya III whose commander pursued Krishna II to central India.
 After the death of Vijayaditya III, Krishna II continued hostilities against Chalukya Bhima I in 892 and succeeded in defeating him and taking him prisoner.
 However, Bhima I later freed himself and pushed back the Rashtrakutas from Vengi and crowned himself king.
 A few years later, Krishna II suffered two more defeats at the hands of the Vengi Chalukyas at Niravadyapura and Peruvanguru.
 However other sources claim Krishna II conquered Andhra.

 Deccan and northern affairs

 Krishna II defeated the Gurjara Bhoja I of Prathihara dynasty of Gujarat, merging the Lata line (Gujarat) of Rashtrakutas to bring it under his direct rule from Manyakheta.
 He defeated the kingdoms of Banga, Kalinga, Magadha.
 It is claimed his kingdom extended from the Ganges river in the north to Cape Comorin in the south.
 He held titles such as Akalavarsha and Shubatunga.